Create your first JavaScript-based simulation

 Setup

 This section guides you through installation and setting up your developer environment.
-This guide uses JavaScript and the gatling-js-demo
+This guide uses JavaScript and the gatling demo project.
+The JavaScript SDK is currently available for the HTTP

 protocol only.